 U.S. assistance seeks to focus on professionalizing Liberia’s military and civilian security forces; consolidating democratic progress; improving capacity, transparency, and accountability of governance institutions; promoting broad-based and environmentally sustainable economic growth; improving access to high-quality educational and health services; and responding to the Ebola epidemic, while helping Liberia build capacity to plan, implement, and sustain its own development efforts in each sector.

 Bilateral Economic Relations

 Liberia is eligible for preferential trade benefits under the African Growth and Opportunity Act.
 The country's revenues come primarily from rubber exports and revenues from its maritime registry program.
 Liberia’s U.S.-owned and operated shipping and corporate registry is the world’s second-largest.
 U.S. exports to Liberia include agricultural products (with rice as the leading category), vehicles, machinery, optic and medical instruments, and textiles.
-The main imports from Liberia to the United States are rubber and allied products; other imports include wood, palm oil, and diamonds.
+The main imports from Liberia to the United States are rubber and allied products; other imports include wood, art and antiques, palm oil, and diamonds.
 The United States and Liberia have signed a trade and investment framework agreement.

 Liberia's Membership in International Organizations

 Liberia and the United States belong to a number of the same international organizations, including the United Nations, International Monetary Fund, and World Bank.
 Liberia also is an observer to the World Trade Organization.